Code-Vedas/rails_materialized_views/CONTRIBUTING.md

 ## Enhance Security

 Contributions to the security aspects of the project are highly appreciated.
 To report a security vulnerability, please follow the instructions outlined in the [SECURITY.md](SECURITY.md) file.

+## CLAs

+We require all contributors to sign a Contributor License Agreement (CLA) before accepting any contributions.
+This ensures that we can legally incorporate your contributions into the project.

+You will be prompted to sign a CLA when you open your first pull request.
+Please follow the instructions provided in the prompt to complete the process.
+Without a signed CLA, we will not be able to accept your contributions.

+There is no expiration date for CLAs.
+Once signed, your CLA will remain valid for all future contributions to this project.